Koro234/2dWaterSimulationGodot/readme.md

 You can improve the speed of work by moving the UpdateMap from PhysicsProcess to Process.

-Class WaterCell works stably.
-Class WaterCellGravity does not work fine.
-The axis of gravity is confused, it can be corrected by a sequence of calculations in a cycle (for) or in a collection of cell neighbors.
 The physics of the process for class WaterCellGravity was taken from this code: https://github.com/tterrasson/liquid-simulator-godot